Concept of the ENS of Digital Studies

 Transdisciplinary research and teaching on the European digital society

-At the ENS, economists, lawyers, social scientists, humanities scholars, as well as technical experts in artificial intelligence and computational linguistics will teach and conduct research with the aim of finding answers to the challenges of the digital society.
+At the ENS, economists, lawyers, social scientists, humanities scholars, as well as technical experts in computer and technology sciences will teach and conduct research with the aim of finding answers to the challenges of the digital society.

 The central research fields of the ENS will comprise the following areas:

 In the winter semester 2020/21, teaching and study operations are to start with the international Master of Digital Entrepreneurship (MADE), which combines social science and humanities, economics, law and technical study content in a student-centred and project-based curriculum.
+Successful students of the MADE will receive a Double Degree by AMU and EUV.
 In the medium term, the range of courses is to be expanded to include a Bachelor's and a research-oriented Master's program as well as a further education component.

 All courses are transdisciplinary; they combine scientific reflections with practical skills and qualify graduates to help shaping social and economic change in the European digital society.
 Students are understood as partners in the research and teaching process and they are given the opportunity to realise their student projects at the ENS and with local, regional and international cooperation partners (companies, NGOs, etc.).